nightroman/FarNet/JavaScriptFar/README.md

 Normally you do not have to close sessions, they do not consume much resources unless you store a lot of data in session variables.
-But closing may be useful on development, e.g. on changes in sessions files, for terminating debugged session (marked with a tick), and etc.
+But closing may be useful on development, on changes in sessions files, for terminating debugged session (marked with a tick), and etc.

+## Debugging

+Prerequisites:

+- Install VSCode (this should make `code.cmd` available in the path).
+- Set up ClearScript V8 debug launch, see [VII.
+Debugging with ClearScript and V8](https://microsoft.github.io/ClearScript/Details/Build.html).

+To start debugging of the current folder session, use `F11` / `JavaScriptFar` / `Start debugging`.
+Then VSCode is opened, existing or new.
+Start the ClearScript V8 debugger there, now or later.
+Open target scripts in VSCode and set breakpoints.
+Optionally enable breaks on caught / uncaught exceptions.

+Then run scripts in the prepared session.
+The debugger breaks on breakpoints, selected exceptions, and explicit `debugger` statements in the JavaScript code.

+VSCode debugger is useful for examining variable values, object properties and methods, typing commands in the debug console, watching the output of `console` functions.

+`Start debugging` terminates other debugged sessions and restarts the target session if it is running.
+Just one session may be debugged at a time.

 ## See also